|Style||Fully Escorted & Guided

 Visit Trinity College, the oldest University in Ireland, founded in 1592 by Elizabeth I. Within its walls, you will be able to admire Parliament Square and its 18th Century edifices.
 The visit of the ancient library, containing over twenty thousand manuscripts, is often surprising by its splendor.
 The 9th Century Book of Kells, famous for its precious illuminations, is exhibited in these premises.
 Enjoy the balance of the day at leisure.
 Accommodations: Ballsbridge Hotel or similar.
 Breakfast provided.

-Optional Excursion: Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music. ($69 per person, excludes beverages)
+Optional Excursion: Music & Dinner at a Pub, $69.
+Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner & live music.
+Price excludes beverages.

 Day 10: Dublin/USA.
 After a final Irish breakfast, bid farewell to Ireland as your journey comes to an end.
 Transfer to the airport for your return flight.
 You will arrive in New York later today.
 Breakfast provided.